 times, for example, in the division between Kurds and Sunni Muslims

-of other ethnic affiliations in Iraq, a seemingly common religion was
+of other ethnic affiliations in Iraq, a seemingly common (macro-) religion was

 not sufficient to bridge purely ethnic divisions within a state.